noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [...Shalltear.]

-Oi, you bast*rd, Phantasmal King....
+Oi, you bastard, Phantasmal King....
 Come out here for a sec.
-What the heck is that bast*rd doing?!
+What the heck is that bastard doing?!
 Not only are you scurrying around the shadows, you’re even planting weird information everywhere?!

 N-No, putting her aside, I need to do something about my situation now.
 Isis-san